meom-group/eophis/docs/source/tutorial.rst

 **Custom Toy Earth model**

 Toy Earth model is designed to serve purposes of the tutorial.
-Thus, it is not possible to use it with custum Eophis main script by modifying the number and shape of fields that Toy Earth can send and receive.
-Eophis package provides a different version of Toy Earth model that is able to adapt itself in accordance with the Eophis main script by mirroring the defined coupling context.
+Thus, it is not possible to use it with custom Eophis scripts by modifying the number and shape of fields that Toy Earth can send and receive.
+Eophis package provides a different version of Toy Earth model that is able to adapt itself in accordance with Eophis by mirroring the defined coupling context.
 Thus, it allows to help testing and track bugs without deploying a whole geophysical model.

-Usage of generic Toy Earth model is described in the **Tests** section of this documentation.
+Usage of this generic Toy Earth model is described in the **Tests** section of this documentation.